-PhD student, specialist in the lower and middle layers of cyberspace in territorial conflicts in Ukraine and Georgia
+PhD candidate, specialist in the lower and middle layers of cyberspace in territorial conflicts in Ukraine and Georgia

 His research focuses on the regional geopolitics of the Black Sea, and the importance of Internet infrastructure and BGP routing in territorial disputes in Ukraine (Donbass, Crimea) and Georgia (Abkhazia, South Ossetia), as well as on forms of cyber defense cooperation in the region.
 He also works on methods of mapping and visualizing the transit of digital data.